npmcomponent/pazguille-mediumjs/README.md

+*This repository is a mirror of the [component](http://component.io) module [pazguille/mediumjs](http://github.com/pazguille/mediumjs).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/pazguille-mediumjs`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # Medium JS

 A small library that implements the Mediator Pattern in JavaScript.
 The essence of the Mediator pattern is to "Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently".
 [Read more](http://en.wikipedia.org/wiki/Mediator_pattern)